reaqtive/reaqtor/Docfx/index.md

 # Reaqtor

-Reaqtor is a framework for creating reliable, stateful, distributed, and scalable event processing based on Rx.
+Reaqtor is a framework for creating reliable, stateful, distributed, and scalable event processing based on [Reactive Extensions (Rx)](https://github.com/dotnet/reactive).

 Reaqtor is composed of 3 layers: